cnnrsmth/To-do-MERN/README.md

 ![Image showing to-do app](./images/flow3.png)

 This is a to-do application, with a simple / clean user interface.
-Once registered, and logged-in, users are able to access to to-do app (incl. historic to-do's if this isn't their first time), where they can add, edit, remove, and complete to-do items.
+Once registered, and logged-in, users are able to access the to-do app (incl. historic to-do's if this isn't their first time), where they can add, edit, remove, and complete to-do items.
 The app functionality has been restricted to gmail domains (to practise middleware, nothing against non-gmail users) - therefore, use gmail when registering to get the complete app experience.

 ## Quick start